Crude oil price trend

 Support and resistance

-PSW Investments forecasts that crude oil prices could average between $35 and $45 per barrel in 2016.
-The U.S. Energy Information Administration forecasts that Brent crude oil prices could average $38 per barrel in 2016 and $50 per barrel in 2017.
-WTI (West Texas Intermediate) oil prices could average $38 per barrel in 2016 and $50 per barrel in 2017.
+Russia’s Ministry of Energy estimates that crude oil prices could average around $55 per barrel in 2016.
+The EIA (U.S. Energy Information Administration) forecasts that Brent crude oil prices could average $56 per barrel and that WTI crude oil prices could average $51 per barrel in 2016.